 A cross-sectional study was conducted.
 The institutional ethical committee approved the study.
-Three hundred and one (n=301) people were enrolled at the Department of Pulmonary Medicine, Chest and TB hospital, Government Medical College, Patiala (including 301 COPD cases and 301 healthy individuals).
+301 people were enrolled at the Department of Pulmonary Medicine, Chest and TB Hospital, Government Medical College, Patiala (including 301 cases of chronic obstructive pulmonary disease and 301 healthy individuals).
 According to the TB diagnosis criteria, 301 cases and 301 healthy individuals were recruited.
 Blood samples were obtained and stored in EDTA-coated vacutainers at 20°C until DNA was isolated.